anjalibshah/anjalibshah.github.io/_posts/2016-02-04-Elevating-Healthcare-Experience.md

 ![]({{site.baseurl}}/_posts/Algorithm%20Stages%20Pipeline.png)

 The first step was to segragate data specific to each organization, extract the features of importance and weed out missing values.
+I derived the following features to drive my analyses:

+1. Patients seen by a provider in a day
+2. Day of the week
+3. Net promoter score

+Net promoter score (NPS) is based on raw score provided by patients on feedback surveys.
+It a percentage that can range from -100 to +100 depending on the percentage of attractor scores (raw score of 9 or 10) and detractor scores (raw scores from 0 to 6).

+I used kernel density estimation with Gaussian kernel to study the underlying distribution of the NPS percentages by the patients seen per day metric.
+It helped me visualize that probability density of NPS for good scores by number of patients seen in a day.
+I performed binarization of NPS to classify percentages greater than or equal to 90 as good scores and those below 90 as bad scores.

 ### Actionable Insights